-Fill a large pan with water and bring to the boil; add the vinegar.
+Fill a large pan with water and bring to a boil; add the vinegar.
 Cut the gem avocados in half and scoop the creamy flesh into a bowl and discard the stone.
 Add half the lime juice, the hot pepper sauce, and some salt.
 Using the back of a spoon, roughly smash the avocado, until spreadable.

-Preheat the grill to its highest setting or set a griddle pan on the hob over a medium-high heat.
+Preheat the grill to its highest setting or set a griddle pan on the hob over medium-high heat.
 Brush the sourdough slices with the oil on both sides and toast for 1-2 minutes on each side, or until lightly charred.

 Poach the eggs in the pan of boiling water for 2-3 minutes, until the whites are set but the yolks are still runny.
 Remove with a slotted spoon and drain on kitchen paper.

-Spread the sourdough toasts with the smashed avocado and divide between two plates, top each with a poached egg and season with some freshly cracked black pepper.
+Spread the sourdough toast with the smashed avocado and divide between two plates, top each with a poached egg and season with some freshly cracked black pepper.
 Serve with a drizzle of hot pepper sauce if you like.